Star Wars: Rogue Squadron: Plot

 With Wedge Antilles free and Rogue Squadron again at full strength, the Rebel Alliance turns its attention to a new Imperial threat — Moff Kohl Seerdon.
 Seerdon is consolidating Imperial power in preparation for an attack aimed at capturing Thyferra, a planet that produces the healing substance bacta.
 Rogue Squadron is ordered to disrupt his operation with hit-and-run missions against key targets on Taloraan and Fest.
 In retaliation, Seerdon attacks and holds a city on the planet of Chandrila hostage.
 Rogue Squadron and the Alliance strike back by initiating a Kasan Moor-engineered raid on an Imperial base located inside a volcano on Sullust.
 While still on Sullust, however, General Rieekan informs the Squadron that Moff Seerdon has used their raid as a diversion and begun his attack on Thyferra.
-With Seerdon in control of the planet's bacta and their own supply threatened, Rogue Squadron quickly reaches Thyferra, kills Seerdon and frees the planet.
+With Seerdon in control of the planet's bacta and their supply threatened, Rogue Squadron quickly reaches Thyferra, kills Seerdon, and frees the planet.

 In the final chapter, the game moves into the future, six years after the Battle of Endor.
 Rogue Squadron, now under the command of Wedge Antilles, continues to fight the wounded Empire.
 On the planet of Mon Calamari, new Imperial weapons called World Devastators are destroying the planet.
 Rogue Squadron is deployed, disables all three Devastators and destroys the Imperial presence.